Journey to the Beginning of Time: Production

-Marketing and retrospectives
+US version

 In 1966, another version of the film was released in the U.S. by William Cayton whose company had been marketing Russian animated cartoons and feature films from the 1940s and 1950s, especially those of the famous Soyuzmultfilm studios (well known titles included The Firebird, The Frog Prince, Beauty & the Beast, The Space Explorers, and The Twelve Months).
 The films were dubbed, sometimes re-titled, partitioned into chapters and distributed to U.S. TV stations.
 In the case of Cesta do pravěku, Cayton replaced the opening and closing scenes of the original with new footage of American boys who entered the film in a dream sequence whilst visiting the American Museum of Natural History in New York.
 The film was copied to poor quality film stock and edited into short segments (about six minutes each) for presentation as a serial, syndicated to various children's television programs.
 The U.S. version was released on VHS video by GoodTimes Entertainment in 1994.
 Because of the new sequences, none of the actors' faces could be shown until the original footage began.

-In April 2001, Cesta do pravěku was screened at the Brooklyn Academy of Music in Brooklyn, New York, as part of the retrospective entitled The Fabulous World of Karel Zeman.
-In 2010, it featured at the 50th Zlín Film Festival (May 30 - June 6) in the Czech Republic, one day of which (June 4) was dedicated to Karel Zeman to honour the centenary of his birth.
-The four original actors also attended the ceremonies (three from the Czech Republic and one - Vladimír Bejval - from the U.S.).